Otto Wilhelm von Struve: International geodetic collaboration and adoption of the metre

+In 1858, a Technical Commission was set up to continue cadastral surveying inaugurated under Muhammad Ali.
+This Commission suggested to buy geodetic devices which were ordered in France.
+Mohammed Sa'id Pasha entrusted to Ismail Mustafa al-Falaki the study of the precision apparatus calibrated against the metre intended to measure geodetic baselines and built by Jean Brunner in Paris.
+Ismail Mustafa had the task to carry out the experiments necessary for determining the expansion coefficients of the two platinum and brass bars, and to compare the Egyptian standard with a known standard.
+The Spanish standard designed by Carlos Ibáñez e Ibáñez de Ibero and Frutos Saavedra Meneses was chosen for this purpose, as it had served as a model for the construction of the Egyptian standard.

+In 1869, the Saint Petersburg Academy of Sciences sent to the French Academy of Sciences a report drafted by Otto Wilhelm von Struve, who secured, in 1860, the co-operation of Prussia, Belgium, France and England to the measurement of the European arc of parallel in 52° latitude, Heinrich von Wild, the Swiss born director of the Central Geophysical Observatory in Saint Petersburg, and Moritz von Jacobi, whose theorem has long supported the assumption of an ellipsoid with three unequal axes for the figure of the Earth, inviting his French counterpart to undertake joint action to ensure the universal use of the metric system in all scientific work.
+The French Academy of Sciences and the Bureau des Longitudes in Paris drew the attention of the French government to this issue.
+In November 1869, Napoleon III issued invitations to join the International Metre Commission in which Russia was represented by Struve, von Wild and von Jacobi.

 Administration

 Around 1845, von Struve's father withdrew from most management activities at the Pulkovo Observatory and focused on individual research.
-From then on, most of administrative duties fell on von Struve, especially in 1858 when his father was gravely ill.
+From then on, most administrative duties fell on von Struve, especially in 1858 when his father was gravely ill.
 With his father's retirement in 1862, Otto officially became director and kept that position for 27 years until 1889.
-In the mid-1860s, the son's health deteriorated as well, to the point that neither he nor his physician hoped for recovery.
+In the mid-1860s, his own health deteriorated as well, to the point that neither he nor his physician hoped for recovery.
 However, instead of retiring, von Struve spent a full winter on leave in Italy and managed to restore his health.

-Struve remained a top authority at the Russian Academy and his requests, e.g. regarding staff appointments were always granted.
-The first refusal, in 1887, disappointed Struve so much that he applied for resignation and was stopped from that only by the Tsar Alexander III, who requested Struve to keep his posts until the 50th anniversary of the Pulkovo Observatory in 1889.
+Struve remained a top authority at the Russian Academy and his instructions regarding staff appointments were generally followed without question.
+The first refusal, in 1887, disappointed Struve so much that he applied for resignation.
+However, Tsar Alexander III requested him to remain in his posts until the 50th anniversary of the Pulkovo Observatory in 1889.

 For most of those years, the working language of the Pulkovo Observatory was German, as the staff members were largely foreigners.
-Struve had only limited command of Russian, yet he used it whenever possible.
+Struve had only limited command of Russian, although he used it whenever possible.